-About My Current Project:
+About My Dissertation:

 This project theorizes patient narratives on digital networking sites as expressions of technical and technological expertise.